ImperialCollegeLondon/RCDS-intro-to-containers/README.md

 run the above command again and observe the difference.

 * The “digest” is a secure fingerprint (a “hash”) of the particular version of the container image that you now have.
+* If you have any trouble, try to login to docker by running `docker login` (Thanks Gordon for this tip).

 4. List of docker images on your computer